 - Public Limited Companies are subject to corporate tax, and if profits are distributed to shareholders as dividends, they attract an additional dividend distribution tax, which can increase the tax burden.

-LLP vs Public Limited Company: Choosing the Right Structure
+LLP vs Public Limited Company Right Structure

 When deciding between an LLP and a Public Limited Company, consider the following: